 For more information about preventing SSD formatting during auto-partitioning, see the vSphere Storage documentation.

-Provision the host you wish to use as your reference host with an ESXi image by using Auto Deploy.
+- Provision the host that you want to use as your reference host with an ESXi image by using vSphere Auto Deploy.

-Verify that you have access to avSphere Web Client that can connect to the vCenter Server system.
+- Verify that you have access to avSphere Client that can connect to the vCenter Server system.

-- In the vSphere Web Client, select the host you want to use as a reference host and click Manage.
+- Navigate to ESXi host that you want to use as a reference host. , and select an

-- Scroll to VMkernel.Boot.autoPartition and set the value to true.
+- Scroll to VMkernel.Boot.autoPartition and select the Enabled check box.

-- (Optional) If you want local SSDs to remain unpartitioned, scroll to VMkernel.Boot.skipPartitioningSsds and set the value to true.
+- (Optional) If you want the local SSDs to remain unpartitioned, scroll to VMkernel.Boot.skipPartitioningSsds and select the Enabled check box.

-- If no host profile exists for your reference host, create it now.
+- If no host profile exists for your reference host, create a host profile.